Learning to write an essay. Zhilin and Kostylin (comparative characteristics of heroes)

 Read the epigraph.

-Why isn't war a fairy tale?
+Why is war not a fairy tale?

 Conclusion: